f5devcentral/f5-cloudservicelab/README.rst

 3. Get EAP Subscription
 ***********************

 In order to direct your site’s traffic through Essential App Protect service you need to get “CNAMEValue” using “subscription_id” from the previous steps.
-To do that, send the **Get EAP Subscription** request.
+The CNAME value will then be used to update the DNS record of the app you're protecting, which will then direct traffic to the instance of Essential App Protect that you created.
+To get "CNAMEValue", send the **Get EAP Subscription** request.

 .. figure:: _figures/97.jpg